RehaanA/Technical-Content-Creation-Blog-Post/blogPost.md

 * **The latest version of Xcode**

 * **Swift 4.0+**

+Finally, here are some prerequisite skills that you should have before getting started:

+* **Proficient with the Swift programming language**

+* **Familar with the Xcode IDE**

 The app that we are going to create is a simple one that accepts speech as an input from the user, which is then analyzed for tone, and then a cool face with the emotion returned will be displayed on the screen.